MewsSystems/gitbook-connector-api/operations/configuration.md

 ## Get configuration

 Returns configuration of the enterprise and the client.
+Lorem ipsum lorem ispusm

 ### Request